 CDP Studio - Configure Mode Manual

-The purpose of configure mode is to allow the user to view and modify system configuration by adding or removing items (nodes) to/from configuration, connecting items through routings and setting/monitoring values.
-There are two main views available in Configure mode.
-A table based editor of configuration called Table Editor and diagram based view called Block Diagram.
-Editor Selector on the Configure mode toolbar can be used to switch between the views.
+The purpose of configure mode is to allow the user to view and modify system configuration by adding or removing items (nodes) to/from configuration, connecting items through routings and setting/monitoring values, managing application deployment and security configuration.
+There are four views available in Configure mode:

 The Configure mode consists of